 What is the average business electricity bill in the UK?

-UK average business electricity cost by business size
+What is the UK average business electricity cost by business size?

-The average cost of electricity per month for a UK small business works out at just over £505, amounting to £6,062 a year.
-This is more than double the amount of the average bill of a micro business at £2,895.
+The average cost of electricity per month for a UK small business works out to be £240.78, amounting to £2,889.37 a year.
+This is more than triple the amount of the average bill of a micro business at £71.31 a year month (or £855.68 a year).

-A breakdown of the average cost of electricity for a micro, small, medium, and large business
+Average cost of electricity for a micro, small, medium, and large business (March 2025)

 Are you paying more than you should for your business electricity?
 Compare electricity deals now.

-UK average business electricity cost by region in 2024
+What is the UK average business electricity cost by region?

 The UK region with the lowest average annual electricity cost is London at £7,027.
 This contrasts with the highest cost regions – North Wales, Merseyside, and Cheshire – where businesses pay £8,053 per year on average, 13.6% more than London.